4 awesome tiered loyalty programs and what you can learn from them

 Offering VIP perks to customers can do more than just motivate them to spend more: It can differentiate your brand and help give your customers, and therefore your brand, higher status.

-Frequent flyer programs do this all the time, offering customers priority boarding and lounge access to make them feel more important.
+Frequent flyer programs do this all the time, offering customers priority boarding and lounge access to make them feel more valued.

 Tiered programs make your customers feel important